 For Immediate Release:

-Imagine Schools Non-Profit, Inc. (ISNP) is a national family of 29 public charter schools educating approximately 12,000 students in 4 states.
-ISNP partners with parents and guardians to educate their children by providing high quality schools that prepare students for lives of leadership, accomplishment, and exemplary character.
+Imagine Schools is a national family 75 public charter educating over 40,000 students in 12 states and the District of Columbia.
+Imagine Schools partners with parents and guardians to educate their children by providing high quality schools that prepare students for lives of leadership, accomplishment, and exemplary character.